robocin/scripts-ubuntu-common/README.md

     ---

-    - For `apt install`, `apt-get install` scripts for example, the `-y` flag is usually added to the end so that `yes` is answered automatically whenever it is requested, e.g.:
+    - For `apt install` scripts for example, the `-y` flag is usually added to the end so that `yes` is answered automatically whenever it is requested, e.g.:

     ```bash
-    apt-get install reino-das-coxinhas -y # ok
+    apt install reino-das-coxinhas -y # ok
-    apt-get install good-script           # wrong, add '-y'
+    apt install good-script           # wrong, add '-y'
     ```

     ---